Liquid: Flow

 The viscous behavior of a liquid can be either Newtonian or non-Newtonian.
 A Newtonian liquid exhibits a linear strain/stress curve, meaning its viscosity is independent of time, shear rate, or shear-rate history.
 Examples of Newtonian liquids include water, glycerin, motor oil, honey, or mercury.
 A non-Newtonian liquid is one where the viscosity is not independent of these factors and either thickens (increases in viscosity) or thins (decreases in viscosity) under shear.
-Examples of non-Newtonian liquids include ketchup, mayonnaise, hair gels, Play-Doh, or starch solutions.
+Examples of non-Newtonian liquids include ketchup, custard, or starch solutions.